Titoot/httptoolkit-interceptor/README.md

 # httptoolkit-interceptor
-a nodejs tool make to intercept and imitate httptoolkit traffic to allow paid features
+a nodejs tool made to intercept and imitate HTTP toolkit traffic to allow paid features
 ## Features
-- Allows for offline usage of httptoolkit
+- Allows for offline usage of HTTP toolkit
 - automatic patching for new versions
-- backup and restore of old versions incase of failed patch
+- backup and restore of old versions in case of a failed patch
 ## Usage
 ```bash
 git clone https://github.com/Titoot/httptoolkit-interceptor.git